keckothedragon/crypto-bank/README.md

 ### renameCrypto
 renameCrypto takes one argument, the new name of the crypto.
 It will automatically rename the user's crypto to the new name.
 Crypto names cannot contain spaces.

+### debug
+This is only useful if for some reason you have an old database version and need to update.
+If you have just downloaded the code, there is no need to run this.
+If you have an old database version, you need to run update_database.py, then run this command to fetch names for all users.

 ### cryptoHelp
 cryptoHelp takes an optional argument: the command to show help for.
 If no argument is passed, cryptoHelp shows an abridged version of these explanations.
 If a command is passed, it will show help for that specific command.

 ## Miscellaneous stuff
 ### Constants
 You should not have to change too much about constants.py.
-The only variables you should modify are DATAPATH as mentioned earlier, and BANKEXCEPTIONS.
-BANKEXCEPTIONS is a way to link two servers and have them share crypto information.
+The only variables you should modify are DATA_PATH as mentioned earlier, and BANK_EXCEPTIONS.
+BANK_EXCEPTIONS is a way to link two servers and have them share crypto information.
 This is stored as a dictionary, where each key is the id of the guild that will be redirected, and the value is the id of the guild it will be redirected to.

 For example, if I wanted to link guild id 5 and guild id 10, I would have:

-BANKEXCEPTIONS = {5:10} or BANKEXCEPTIONS = {10:5}
+BANK_EXCEPTIONS = {5:10} or BANK_EXCEPTIONS = {10:5}

 It doesn't matter what order they are in, unless you have old data from a guild that you want to link, so if guild 10 had data you wanted to preserve, you would use

-BANKEXCEPTIONS = {5:10}
+BANK_EXCEPTIONS = {5:10}

 to have guild id 5 use guild id 10's data instead.